ayeshaarshadarain/ayeshaarshadarain.github.io/projects/adventureworks-operational-performance.md

 Most importantly, it helped me understand how **operational constraints directly affect revenue**, and how BI can be used to uncover those relationships in a practical way.

+Beyond the technical outcomes, this project reinforced the importance of analytical judgment, knowing when data supports a conclusion and when it does not.
+Working with a sample dataset helped me focus on developing sound BI practices and thought processes, which I expect to further refine when working with more complex, real-world data.